 Central government.
 Central government has effective control over the general operations of the council - it is responsible for providing the statutory framework, within which the council operates, provides a large proportion of its funding in the form of grants and prescribes the terms of many of the transactions that the council has with other parties (e.g. housing benefits).
-Grants received from government are shown in note 29 above.
+Grants received from government are shown in note 25 above.

 Precepts.
-Precept transactions in relation to Oxfordshire County Council, Thames Valley Police Authority and the various town and parish councils, are shown within a note to the collection fund.
+Precept transactions in relation to Oxfordshire County Council, Police and Crime Commissioner for Thames Valley and the various town and parish councils, are shown within a note to the collection fund.